Raising half a million dollars every year for The United Way Ottawa

-It’s been another record-setting year for the Ottawa Catholic School Board’s United Way campaign.
-OCSB employees raised $533,362.93, with $404,981.52 being directed to the Catholic Education Foundation of Ottawa.
-We also met our goal of 80% participation among staff for the second year in a row.
+The Ottawa Catholic School Board’s (OCSB) United Way campaign has had another successful year with OCSB employees raising $508,598 in 2018, with $379,035 being directed to the Catholic Education Foundation of Ottawa (CEFO).
 The generosity of the staff in this school district is both amazing and inspiring.

 The United Way Ottawa directly benefits young people in our community with emphasis on homework clubs, counselling programs and healthy lifestyle promotion.
 United Way Ottawa works in consultation with various organizations within the community to identify any gaps in services and neighbourhoods in need.
 Improved contributions by organizations like the OCSB means programs can be enhanced to help a greater number of the people in the community.